owncloud/ocis/docs/architecture/posixfs-storage-driver.md

 ## Technical Aspects

-The Joint Access Storage Driver uses a few features of the underlying file system, which are mandatory and directly contributing to the performance of the system.
+The Posix FS Storage Driver uses a few features of the underlying file system, which are mandatory and directly contributing to the performance of the system.

-While the simplest form of Joint Access Storage Driver runs with default file systems of every modern Linux system which are directly mounted and thus support inotify, the full power of this unfolds with more capable file systems such as IBM Storage Scale or Ceph.
+While the simplest form of Posix FS Storage Driver runs with default file systems of every modern Linux system which are directly mounted and thus support inotify, the full power of this unfolds with more capable file systems such as IBM Storage Scale or Ceph.
 These are recommended as reliable foundations for big installations of Infinite Scale.

 This chapter describes some technical aspects of this storage driver.